8. The PCI Express Advanced Error Reporting Driver Guide HOWTO¶

-This guide describes the basics of the PCI Express Advanced Error Reporting (AER) driver and provides information on how to use it, as well as how to enable the drivers of endpoint devices to conform with PCI Express AER driver.
+This guide describes the basics of the PCI Express (PCIe) Advanced Error Reporting (AER) driver and provides information on how to use it, as well as how to enable the drivers of Endpoint devices to conform with the PCIe AER driver.

-PCI Express error signaling can occur on the PCI Express link itself or on behalf of transactions initiated on the link.
-PCI Express defines two error reporting paradigms: the baseline capability and the Advanced Error Reporting capability.
-The baseline capability is required of all PCI Express components providing a minimum defined set of error reporting requirements.
-Advanced Error Reporting capability is implemented with a PCI Express advanced error reporting extended capability structure providing more robust error reporting.
+PCIe error signaling can occur on the PCIe link itself or on behalf of transactions initiated on the link.
+PCIe defines two error reporting paradigms: the baseline capability and the Advanced Error Reporting capability.
+The baseline capability is required of all PCIe components providing a minimum defined set of error reporting requirements.
+Advanced Error Reporting capability is implemented with a PCIe Advanced Error Reporting extended capability structure providing more robust error reporting.

-AER driver only attaches root ports which support PCI-Express AER capability.
+The AER driver only attaches to Root Ports and RCECs that support the PCIe AER capability.

 8.2.
 User Guide¶

 8.2.1.
-Include the PCI Express AER Root Driver into the Linux Kernel¶
+Include the PCIe AER Root Driver into the Linux Kernel¶

-The PCI Express AER Root driver is a Root Port service driver attached to the PCI Express Port Bus driver.
-If a user wants to use it, the driver has to be compiled.
-Option CONFIG_PCIEAER supports this capability.
-It depends on CONFIG_PCIEPORTBUS, so pls. set CONFIG_PCIEPORTBUS=y and CONFIG_PCIEAER = y.
+The PCIe AER driver is a Root Port service driver attached via the PCIe Port Bus driver.
+If a user wants to use it, the driver must be compiled.
+It is enabled with CONFIG_PCIEAER, which depends on CONFIG_PCIEPORTBUS.

 Some systems have AER support in firmware.
-Enabling Linux AER support at the same time the firmware handles AER may result in unpredictable behavior.
+Enabling Linux AER support at the same time the firmware handles AER would result in unpredictable behavior.
 Therefore, Linux does not handle AER events unless the firmware grants AER control to the OS via the ACPI _OSC method.
-See the PCI FW 3.0 Specification for details regarding _OSC usage.
+See the PCI Firmware Specification for details regarding _OSC usage.

 8.2.3.
 AER error output¶

 When a PCIe AER error is captured, an error message will be output to console.
-If it’s a correctable error, it is output as a warning.
+If it's a correctable error, it is output as an info message.
 Otherwise, it is printed as an error.
 So users could choose different log level to filter out correctable error messages.

 Below shows an example:

-In the example, ‘Requester ID’ means the ID of the device who sends the error message to root port.
-Pls. refer to pci express specs for other fields.
+In the example, 'Requester ID' means the ID of the device that sent the error message to the Root Port.
+Please refer to PCIe specs for other fields.